All Products

 Create and use materialized tables

-This topic describes how to create a materialized table, backfill historical data, change data freshness for a materialized table, and view the data lineage of a materialized table.
+Learn how to create a materialized table, backfill historical data, change data freshness, and view data lineage.

-This topic describes how to use materialized tables and Apache Paimon tables to build a stream-batch integrated data lakehouse.
-It also covers how to adjust the freshness of the materialized table to switch from batch to streaming execution modes, enabling real-time data updates.
+Learn how to use materialized tables and Apache Paimon tables to build a stream-batch integrated data lakehouse, and how to adjust freshness to switch from batch to streaming execution modes for real-time data updates.

 References